michaeljclark/michaeljclark.github.io/index.md

 _Conclusion_

-The combination of the register allocation, sign extension and lack of bit manipulation intrinsics account for the proportion of the difference in instruction count and performance between native x86-64 code and emulated RISC-V code.
+The combination of the register allocation problem, sign extension and the lack of bit manipulation intrinsics account for a large proportion of the difference in instruction count and performance between native x86-64 code and translated RISC-V code.

 The following benchmarks show QEMU, rv8 binary translation and native x86-64 runtimes: